SEG2105-uottawa/SEG2105-Assignment1/README.md

 During the lab 2, you will start working on your assignment 1.
 The TA will explain how to setup your environment, how to measure the execution time of a Java program and HOW TO DEBUG!

+**INSTRUCTIONS**

-First of all, use the following invitation to join or create a repository for assignment 1.
+* Use the following invitation to join or create a repository for assignment 1.
 As we did for the lab 1 and project, one member of the team creates the repository, the other joins it.

 ```
 https://classroom.github.com/g/0VttTNA0
 ```
+* You also need to create a Group in Brightspace (Groups_Assignment1).

-Group work and partners: In this lab, and all other labs that involve programming, you will work in **groups of two**.
+**Group work and partners**: In this lab, and all other labs that involve programming, you will work in **groups of two**.
 If you have not previously arranged to work with someone in your lab section, then you will have to find someone immediately.
 You can also work individually.
 No groups of 3 will be permitted.